DataDog/datadog-ci-azure-devops/README.md

 To connect to your Datadog site, Datadog recommends setting up a custom service connection when configuring the Synthetics Run Test task.

-![Create a service connection in Azure DevOps Extension Settings][13]

 You need to provide the following inputs:

 - Datadog site: Which Datadog site to connect to.
-- Custom subdomain (optional): The name of the custom subdomain set to access your Datadog application.
+- Custom subdomain (default: `app`): The name of the custom subdomain set to access your Datadog application.
 If the URL used to access Datadog is `myorg.datadoghq.com`, this value needs to be set to `myorg`.
 - API Key: Your Datadog API key.
 This key is created by your [Datadog organization][12].
 - Application key: Your Datadog application key.
 This key is created by your [Datadog organization][12].

-![Datadog CI service connection in Azure DevOps Extension Settings][14]

-### API and application keys
+### API and Application keys

 - API Key: Your Datadog API key.
 This key is created by your [Datadog organization][12] and is accessed as an environment variable.
 - Application key: Your Datadog application key.
 This key is created by your [Datadog organization][12] and is accessed as an environment variable.